meilisearch/meilisearch-java/README.md

     Client client = new Client(new Config("http://localhost:7700", "masterKey"));

     // An index is where the documents are stored.
-    Index index = client.index("books");
+    Index index = client.index("movies");

-    // If the index 'books' does not exist, MeiliSearch creates it when you first add the documents. index.addDocuments(documents); // => { "updateId": 0 }
+    // If the index 'movies' does not exist, MeiliSearch creates it when you first add the documents. index.addDocuments(documents); // => { "updateId": 0 }
   }
 }